d-ks/gym_torcs_kai/README.md

 ## Note

 - The default parameters are set to values for the course "A-Speedway" (length: 1908.32m).
 Check the TORCS race settings (Launch "torcs" > Race > Practice > Configure Race: "A-Speedway" is in "Oval Tracks") in advance.
 - By disabling the drawing of driving, you can accelerate training.
-Launch "torcs" > Race > Practice> Configure Race > Accept > Accept > Change "Display" entry to "results only". "normal" enables the drawing.
+Launch "torcs" > Race > Practice > Configure Race > Accept (Select Track) > Accept (Select Drivers) > Change "Display" entry to "results only".
+(Practice Options); "normal" enables the drawing.

 ## History
 - 2019.11. : beta version **"v0"** released